 Myth: Mental health problems are very rare.

-Myth: People with mental illness aren’t able to work.
+Myth: People with mental illness can’t work.

-Myth: If you tell people about a mental health problem your baby will be taken away
+Myth: If you tell people about a mental health problem your baby will be taken away.

-Myth: People with mental health problems are generally downtrodden
+Myth: People with mental health problems are generally downtrodden.

-Myth: Talking about mental health problems make it worse
+Myth: Talking about mental health problems make it worse.

-ℹLast reviewed on February 1st, 2015.
-Next review date February 1st, 2018.
+ℹLast reviewed on October 17th, 2018.
+Next review date October 17th, 2021.